thanhphuchuynh/gocommit/docs/todo/doto.md

 - [ ] **Ethical Reminder**
   - Encourage clarity, honesty, and purpose in messages.

-🪶 _“Code fades, intent remains.”_
+🪶 _"Code fades, intent remains."_

 ---

-## 📖 Phase 5 — Documentation & Legacy
+## 📖 Phase 6 — Documentation & Legacy
 ### 🎯 Goal: Tell the story behind the tool
 - [ ] **README Update**
   - Add **“Why We Wrote This”** section — the philosophy behind GoCommit.